TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

-To be precise, we assume that the tokenizer is composed of a codebook matrix $C=\{c_1, c_2, ..., c_K\}\in \mathbb{R}^{K\times d}$, consisting of $K$ latent vectors.
-Here, $c_k\in\mathbb{R}^d$ denotes the $k$-th codeword in the codebook.
-In addition, the indices of the codebook naturally form the supervision vocabulary $V = \{v_1, v_2, ..., v_K\}$.
-The key idea is to assign the nearest codeword to each sub-series through similarity computation.
-Concretely, the codeword of each masked sub-series representation $z_i \in\mathbb{R}^d$ is approximately encoded as follows, where $sim (z_i, c_j)$ is a measurement function to evaluate the similarity between sub-series representation and candidate codeword vectors.
-Instead of using cosine similarity, we use \textit{inner product} to estimate the relevance score in the tokenizer, since gradient explosion incurred the reciprocal of the norm can be easily prevented.
+where $sim (z_i, c_j)$ is a measurement function to evaluate the similarity between sub-series representation and candidate codeword vectors.
+Instead of using cosine similarity, we use \textit{inner product} to estimate the relevance score in the tokenizer, since the gradient explosion incurred the reciprocal of the norm can be easily prevented.
 In this way, each local sub-series can be assigned its own discrete codeword, representing the inherent temporal patterns.
 After assigning the codeword to each input unit, we pass the embedding matrix to the decoder layer to obtain the codeword prediction distribution $p(s_{k_i}|f_i^{L_m})$ so as to perform the MCC optimization.
 Although heavy decoders might result in greater generation capability, their great capability can only serve for prediction in pretext tasks and cannot benefit the target tasks during the fine-tuning process.
 Hence, we abandon the heavy decoder head design and only use the extremely lightweight prediction head --- inner product as a measurement tool to obtain the similarity distribution between contextual representation and candidate codeword vectors.

-Without loss of generality, we adopt cross-entropy loss~\cite{cheng2021softrec} to form the class token recovering optimization $\mathcal{L}_{cls}$, which is written as, where $q(s_{k_i}|z_i)\in[0,1]^K$ denotes one-hot encoding obtained by the maximum selection of in codeword assignment.
+For simplicity, we adopt cross-entropy loss to form the class token recovery optimization, denoted as $\mathcal{L}_{cls}$: where $q(s_{k_i}|z_i)\in[0,1]^K$ denotes one-hot encoding obtained by the maximum selection of in codeword assignment.
 The optimization goal in Equation~\ref{equ:ce} is equal to maximizing the log-likelihood of the correct codewords given the masked input embeddings.
-However, it is reported that this codeword maximum selection operator easily leads to two aspects of issues: (1) it is easy to lead to the collapse results~\cite{cheng2021learning}, i.e., only very few ratios of codewords are selected; (2) it makes it non-differentiable for the optimization loss in the above equation so that the back-propagation algorithm cannot be applied to computing gradients.
+However, it is reported that this codeword maximum selection operator easily leads to two aspects of issues: (1) it is easy to lead to the collapse results~\cite{cheng2025cross}, i.e., only very few ratios of codewords are selected; (2) it makes it non-differentiable for the optimization loss in the above equation so that the back-propagation algorithm cannot be applied to computing gradients.